Skin Resurfacing Scottsdale

 Prior to any peel, your face will be cleansed in order to remove any oil and prepare the skin for deep penetration.
 The epidermis will be removed as the chemical is applied, and it will penetrate into the upper layer of the dermis.
 Over time, the outer layer will slough off, a new epidermis will emerge and the skin will look smoother and rejuvenated.

 Dermabrasion can smooth out some deeper scars.
 Treatment is done either with a freezing agent, local anesthetic, or both to numb the skin.
 Then, a high-speed rotating brush will be used to remove the top layer of skin to the correct level for optimal results.
-The length of the treatment will depend on the size/depth of scars.
+The length of the treatment will depend on the size/depth of the scars.

 Laser skin resurfacing resurfaces wrinkled facial skin that has been exposed to too much sun, is scarred from acne, or has crow’s feet.
-The light waves of a carbon dioxide laser will vaporize the upper layer of skin.
+The light waves of a carbon dioxide laser will vaporize the upper layer of the skin.

 After the Skin Resurfacing Procedure

-Skin Resurfacing Cost
+Skin Resurfacing Cost in Scottsdale

 Skin resurfacing treatments can correct many issues that make people self-conscious.
 If the treatment is done purely for cosmetic reasons, its price will generally not be covered by insurance.
 However, if you’re looking to correct an accidental skin injury or major deformity, its cost may be at least partially reimbursable.
 It is your responsibility as a patient to check with your insurance carrier about what insurance will do for you.